InfuseAI/ArtiVC/README.md

 # Features

 - **Data Versioning**: Version your data like versioning code.
 ArtiVC supports commit history, commit message, and version tag.
-You can diff two commits, and pull data from the speciifc version.
+You can diff two commits, and pull data from the specific version.
 - **Use your own storage**: We are used to putting large files in NFS or S3.
 To use ArtiVC, you can keep putting your files on the same storage without changes.
 - **No additional server is required**: ArtiVC is a CLI tool.
 No server or gateway is required to install and operate.
 - **Multiple backends support**:  ArtiVC natively supports local filesystem, remote filesystem (by SSH), AWS S3, Google Cloud Storage, and Azure Blob Storage as backend.
 And 40+ backends are supported through [Rclone](https://artivc.io/backends/rclone/) integration.
 [Learn more](https://artivc.io/backends/)